top of page

 Running From Your Emotions Means that Your Emotions Are in Control

-This basic habit—of avoiding our anxieties—produces and reproduces self-sabotaging behaviour, feelings of isolation and meaninglessness, and the relentless craving for whatever ‘next’ thing we feel we need in order to finally feel “at peace” and “complete”: more money, fame, love, attention, status, respect—the car, the house, the job, the promotion, the partner, marriage, the child, retirement, and even spiritual enlightenment.
+Avoidance fuels the cycle of restlessness; this basic habit—of avoiding our anxieties—produces and reproduces self-sabotaging behaviour, feelings of isolation and meaninglessness, and the relentless craving for whatever ‘next’ thing we feel we need in order to finally feel “at peace” and “complete”: more money, fame, love, attention, status, respect—the car, the house, the job, the promotion, the partner, marriage, the child, retirement, and even spiritual enlightenment.
+But if composure is always conditional on the next milestone, it remains forever out of reach.
 When we are no longer running from ourselves, our attention is no longer consumed by a future ideal that we think will fill up our sense of lack (which tends only to exacerbate our lack rather than free us from it).

 But we cannot turn off these basic desires—to avoid anxiety and to seek security/control—with our will.
 This is why we need a practice to bypass the habitual self’s desire to unthinkingly escape discomfort.
 In other words, we need a practice for freeing ourselves from the the unconscious habits that keep us stuck in anxiety and self-sabotage—the ‘old maps’ that are determining our thinking, acting, feeling, and even our perceiving.
 And we need a practice to train our capacity for deep, meditative focus which, apart from being pleasurable, provides a radically different perspective on our thinking/mind and allows us to respond sensibly to the infinite demands on our attention.

-We are then able to tell the truth about our situation—where we’ve been and where we are, who we are and what we [actually] want—and thus enjoy sustainable and meaningful growth in our levels of competence, confidence, autonomy, progress, and freedom.
+No longer instinctively avoiding discomfort, we are then able to tell the truth about our situation—where we are, what we want, and what actually needs to be done, but also who we are—and thus enjoy sustainable and meaningful growth in our levels of competence, confidence, autonomy, progress, and sense of freedom.
 Being able to tell the truth about our situation allows us to interrogate our standards, which are often quickly revealed to be impossible.
 These impossible standards tend to reinforce our sense of inner lack, make us feel incompetent, and allow our (narratives about our) past “failures” to foreclose the possibility of a brighter future.
+As we become more capable of viewing our situation more objectively, we become more “connected” with situation and with ourselves.
+And it is this connection that reduces the likelihood that we will be consumed in/by the relentless pursuit of “more”—and pulled off course by the powerful pre-reflective forces of desire and avoidance.

 mountain Dzonghla executive wellbeing fear emotion